-WSPA’S Good Trouble Committee was founded and inspired by these words of the revered late congressman and civil rights leader, John Lewis, whose immense legacy informs and infuses our mission and vision.
+WSPA‘S Good Trouble Committee was founded in 2020 to address oppression and power imbalances as it relates to the profession and practice of psychology.
+Founding members are inspired by these words of the revered late congressperson and civil rights leader, John C. Lewis, whose immense legacy informs and infuses our mission and vision.
 As psychologists and members of WSPA, we directly strive to recognize, respect, and uphold the value of all people, their perspectives, experiences, and ways of living, regardless of age, gender expression or gender identity, race, ethnicity, national origin, socio-economic status, region of residence, physical or mental health status, religious or spiritual affiliation, sexual or affectional orientation, and political values and beliefs, among other facets of human diversity.
 We pledge to find good trouble by continuously recognizing and working to eradicate all forms of prejudice and discrimination, injustice, exclusion, and inequality that exist in ourselves, our organizations, and institutions, and their language, policies, and practices.
 Our vision for psychology, those whom we serve, our families, workplaces, and communities is one in which we actively seek, celebrate, and champion equal representation that contributes to human flourishing.
 We seek to cultivate and promote inclusion by engaging authentic, empowered, and full participation in the true sense of belonging.
 Ultimately, we strive to help create a more just, inclusive, vibrant world in which all humans are valued and respected, all voices are heard, and all people are free to lead healthy, fulfilling lives that realize their full potential.

 By implementing thoughtful, practical, and innovative strategies, the goals of WSPA‘s Good Trouble Committee are to: